PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Wait For Prompt Contain
+## Wait For Prompt Match

-Waits for the message of a JavaScript question prompt dialog contains the given value.
+Waits for the message of a JavaScript question prompt dialog matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForPromptContain(text)
+waitForPromptMatch(text)
 `

 ### Parameters